 Where is mustard agent stored?

 A stockpile of projectiles containing mustard agent (H) is stored at the Blue Grass Army Depot, Kentucky.
 At the U.S. Army Pueblo Chemical Depot, Colorado, the stockpile consists of mortar rounds and projectiles containing mustard agent (HD and HT).

 As a signatory to the Chemical Weapons Convention, the U.S. has destroyed nearly 90% of its original chemical weapons stockpile, which was successfully completed by the U.S. Army Chemical Materials Activity in January 2012.
 The remaining U.S. chemical weapons stockpile near Richmond, Kentucky and in Pueblo, Colorado represent the 10% for which PEO ACWA is responsible.

 Chemical weapons or bulk containers holding mustard agent have been previously destroyed at Johnston Atoll, a group of islands about 800 miles southwest of Hawaii; Edgewood, Maryland; Pine Bluff, Arkansas; Anniston, Alabama; Umatilla, Oregon; and Tooele, Utah.

 Are mustard agents harmful?

-Exposure to mustard agent causes inflammation of the eyes, nose, throat, trachea, bronchi and lung tissue and blisters the skin.
+Exposure to mustard agent causes inflammation of the eyes, nose, throat, trachea, bronchi and lung tissue as well as blistering of the skin.
 In amounts approaching the lethal dose, injury to bone marrow, lymph nodes and spleen may occur.
-Mustard agent is toxic and the International Agency for Research on Cancer has deemed it a carcinogen, or a cancer-causing agent.
+Mustard agent is toxic, and the International Agency for Research on Cancer has deemed it a carcinogen, or a cancer-causing agent.